yeswanth/MigrateToAndroidX/README.md

 # MigrateToAndroidX
-Python Script to automatically migrate imports to AndroidX
+Python Script to automatically migrate old imports in a React-Native project to AndroidX imports

 ## What does it do?
 * Uses the bindings file provided by [Android](https://developer.android.com/jetpack/androidx/migrate)